ASardemann/DropdownSelector/README.md

 # DropdownSelector Plugin

 A Shopware 6 plugin that replaces the standard quantity selector with a dropdown selector in the storefront's buy widget.
+This plugin is an independent, open-source solution and is not affiliated with or officially endorsed by Shopware.

 ## Features